1.A.50 The Phospholamban (Ca2+-channel and Ca2+-ATPase Regulator) (PLB) Family

 Phospholamban (PLB) is the major phosphorylatable transmembrane protein of cardiac sarcoplasmic reticulum.
 It is 52 amino acyl residues long, and has been sequenced and characterized from mammals, the puffer fish, Tetraodon nigroviridis, and the chicken, Gallus gallus.
 Residues 1-31 (domains 1A (1-20) and 1B (21-31) are localized to the cytoplasm, while residues 32-52 (domain II) are predicted to span the membrane.
 It can be phosphorylated by protein kinases on residues 16 and 17.
 It assembles into a homopentameric complex in the native cardiac sarcoplasmic reticulum (SR) where it inhibits the activity of the P-type Ca2+ ATPase (TC #3.A.3) found in these membranes by decreasing its energetic efficiency.
 The pentameric (not the monomeric) PLB is necessary for the regulation of the Ca2+ ATPase and for myocardial contractility in vivo.
 PLB domain IA is the phosphorylation domain, and PLB domain IB interacts with the loop between TMSs 6 and 7 in the SR Ca2+-ATPase (Asahi et al., 2001).
 Binding to the ATPase causes structural changes in PLB (Hughes and Middleton, 2003).

 Phospholamban has been shown to form cation-selective channels in lipid bilayers, with Ca2+ being transported in preference to K+ (Kovacs et al., 1988).
 It spontaneously opens and closes, and the transmembrane region, residues 26-52, is sufficient for channel activity.
+The structure of the phospholamban pentamer reveals a channel-like architecture in membranes (Oxenoid and Chou 2005).
 The putative regulatory portion of the protein, residues 2-25, do not form a channel.
 Possibly phospholamban regulates sarcoplasmic reticular Ca2+ flux by acting as a Ca2+ channel.
 However, channel activity is controversial (Becucci et al., 2009; Maffeo and Aksimentiev 2009).
 Heparin-derived oligosaccharides (HDOs) interact with the cytoplasmic domain of PLB and consequently stimulate SERCA activity (Hughes et al., 2010).
 Motion of the transmembrane domain is restricted, but the cytoplasmic domain exhibits at least two distinct conformations (Nesmelov et al. 2007).

 Phosphorylation of PLB abolishes its inhibitory effect on SERCA and therefore promotes Ca2+ transport into the SR lumen, enhancing cardiac relaxation.
 Phosphorylation occurs in response to β-adrenergic agonists.
 Pentamerization is believed to be mediated via the transmembrane domain of PLB, and phosphorylation may control the monomer-pentamer transition.
 Thus, PLB is a major regulator of the SR Ca2+ ATPase and of cardiac contractility, and phosphorylation may provide the primary mechanism for the control of these biochemical and physiological activities.
 Evidence suggests that one face of the PLB transmembrane helix interacts with helix M6 to cause inhibition.
 At saturating [Ca2+] and in the absence of PLB phosphorylation, binding of a single Ca2+ ion in the transport sites of SERCA rapidly shifts the equilibrium toward a noninhibited SERCA-PLB complex (Fernández-de Gortari and Espinoza-Fonseca 2018).